adi2381/py-blockchain/README.md

 3. [Download Postman](https://www.getpostman.com/)
 4. Clone the directory and open it in **vs code**
 5. In terminal, enter **activate** to activate the **base** environment of Anaconda
-> *Install all the below dependencies to avoid any errors incase they're not already installed*
+> *Install the below dependencies to avoid any errors incase they're not already installed*
 6. Install Flask

 `pip install flask`